 Of course we want to choose the mature response.
 But one area where that can be particularly humbling is when we make relational mistakes with our children.
-When we lose our patience, speak harsh words, stomp away in anger, or otherwise fail to act like a loving, wise adult – it can be hard to admit our failings.
+When we lose our patience, speak harsh words, stomp away in anger, or otherwise fail to act like a loving, wise adult, it can be hard to admit our failings.

 For one, remember that most homeschool moms get angry sometimes.

 They don’t need you to pretend that nothing happened.
-They need to see that we can be imperfect, admit our wrong-doing and move forward in relationship.
+They need to see that parents can be imperfect, admit wrong-doing, and move forward in relationship.
 So the next time you need to make things right with your kids, try something like this:

-- Acknowledge what you did wrong.
 Say, “I’m sorry that I did that.
 It was wrong when I lost my temper and raised my voice at you.”

-- Process with them what you can do to make a better decision in the future.
+Process with them what you can do to make a better decision in the future.
 Say something like, “I want to handle my frustration more appropriately next time.
 I will try to take a deep breath and count to ten if I feel myself getting frustrated about math.”

 You can include them in this process too, asking if they have any ideas of how the two of you can handle the situation better next time.
-Some of their ideas may not be acceptable, but it’s OK for them to offer them in a brainstorming session.
+Some of their ideas may not be acceptable, but it’s okay for them to offer them in a brainstorming session.
 Together you can agree on wise things to try.

 As the parent in the situation, you are the captain of the ship–the one responsible for directing how things go.
 If your children need correction, then correct.
 If they need you to enforce boundaries, then enforce them.
 But don’t be afraid to admit your own error in the situation.

 And please, mom, don’t be afraid to admit your imperfection in general.
 This, too, is a gift to your children.

 I know a mom who tells of a turning point in her own parenting journey.
-She hit a point when she was faced with a daily reality harder than anything she had expected – and she realized she couldn’t do it all.
+She hit a point when she was faced with a daily reality harder than anything she had expected, and she realized she couldn’t do it all.
 She couldn’t be up with her young baby all night every night, and keep the toddler happy and out of trouble, and have a lovely dinner on the table when her husband came home, and keep the house clean, and keep a smile on her face the whole time.
 It was too much!
-She told me she had the shocking realization one night that she was not a perfect mom – and that she could not be a perfect mom.
+She told me she had the shocking realization one night that she was not a perfect mom and that she could not be a perfect mom.